yusufsezer/326_project/docs/submission_final.md

 ![alt text](https://github.com/yusufsezer/PlayWithMe/blob/master/docs/imgs/AboutUs326.png?raw=true)

 ### Data Model:

-Our data model as it stands has six major components: games, platforms, sessions, django users, messages, and profiles.
+Our data model as it stands has six major components: games, platforms, sessions, Django users, messages, and profiles.

 Games are simple items that contain basic information like a name, the platforms it can be played on, as well as a description.
 Platforms (like Playstation, PC, etc.) can each be associated with one or more games.

-Users can sign up for an account on our website, storing a username and passoword.
+Users can sign up for an account on our website, storing a username and password.
 Each user is associated with a Profile which can be used to host and find groups and message other people.
 Each profile (with a username and password) is associated with 0 or more sessions that they are a member of, and zero or more sessions that they are the owner of.
 Profiles can also add information about which games they play and what game platforms they use.

-Sessions are each assigned a unique ID, and are associated with 1 or more profiles, of which one of is the owner.
+Sessions are each assigned a unique ID, and are associated with 1 or more profiles, of which one is the session owner.
 A session also has one or more games and one or more platforms associated with it.
-Lastly, each session is associated with messages sent between members, and a sessioncan have a location associated with, as well as a boolean indicating if the members are playing online or offline games.
+Lastly, each session is associated with messages sent between members, an optional session location, as well as a boolean indicating if the members are playing online or offline games.

 Finally, messages are simple data items that are associated with a sender (profile), one or more receivers (profile), and the time the message was sent.